crguezl/gh-submodule-add/README.md

   -n --dryrun                                just show what repos will be added as submodules -o --org <org>                             default organization or user -h, --help                                 display help for command

+The environment variable `GITHUB_ORG` sets the default organization/user
 ```

 ## Examples